Refused Amazon Shipments and Amazon FBA Pallet Delivery

 What if the Customer Rejects a Shipment?

-It's best to focus on preferred carriers that know Amazon's unique requirements to handle this.
-With preferred carriers, you don't have to worry about hunting around for someone willing to confirm Amazon's shipment needs.
+It is best to focus on preferred carriers that know Amazon’s unique requirements to handle this.
+With preferred carriers, you do not have to worry about hunting around for someone willing to confirm Amazon’s shipment needs.
 Instead, they already have a deal doing it with you and other Amazon sellers.

-Part of this comes back to an awareness of performance.
-Using tools like DataHawk's Amazon Ranking tool allows you to keep a close eye on performance metrics to know how to keep up.
-Regarding inventory problems, it's essential to be ahead of the curve.
-Thanks for reading
+Part of this comes back to performance awareness.
+Using devices like DataHawk’s Amazon Ranking tool allows you to keep a close eye on performance metrics to know how to keep up.
+It is essential to be ahead of the curve apropos to inventory problems.